Pittock Mansion

 Details are subject to change; please check the Pittock Mansion website for current information.

-While you’ll need tickets to go inside the mansion, exploring the grounds and taking in the views of Portland’s skyline flanked by Mt.
+While you’ll need to pay to go inside the mansion or enjoy Behind the Scenes Tours, exploring the grounds and taking in the views of Portland’s skyline flanked by Mt.
 Hood is completely free.

 Do I need to reserve tickets in advance?

 Henry and Georgiana arrived in Oregon separately in the mid-1800s and, over the next 60 years, dedicated themselves to hard work, community service and pride in their home.
-In 1860, Henry Pittock took over the city’s newspaper, eventually becoming The Oregonian that Portlanders read today.
-He built a business empire in industries as diverse as real estate, banking, railroads, ranching, mining and pulp and paper.
+In 1860, Henry Pittock took over the city’s newspaper, which eventually became The Oregonian that Portlanders read today.
+He built a business empire in industries as diverse as real estate, banking, railroads, ranching, mining, and pulp and paper.

-The mansion hosts rotating historical exhibits showcasing art, artifacts, photographs and more that inform visitors about period life in Portland, Oregon, and the U.S. Every holiday season, the mansion is decked with Christmas trees, and features a spectacular exhibit, like 2020’s “Critters Make Merry.”
+The mansion hosts rotating historical exhibits showcasing art, artifacts, photos and more that bring Portland in the early 20th century to life.
+Every holiday season, the mansion is festively decorated and hosts a special exhibit, like 2025’s “Home for the Holidays — The Decades Tour.”
 Learn about current exhibitions and upcoming events at Pittock Mansion.

 Experience Portland's History